fbpx

 Dirty refrigerator condenser cooling coils covered in dust and pet hair.
 Concept of household chores, appliance repair, maintenance and service.

 Evaporator coils are primarily located behind a metal plate at the back of the refrigerator.
 Still, in some LG refrigerator models, the coils are behind a bottom toe guard at the front of the fridge.

 On the other hand, the condenser coils are outside the refrigerator.

-These coils need to be cleaned at least semi-annually as they can accumulate dust and dirt that may affect the refrigerator's cooling system.
-If these coils do not function well, the inside of the refrigerator can become warm and trigger the alarm.
+These coils must be cleaned at least semi-annually as they can accumulate dust and dirt that may affect the refrigerator’s cooling system.

 To clean the coils, attach a narrow hose to a vacuum cleaner and suction the dirt.
 Brush the coils with a soft-bristled thin brush, then vacuum clean one more time.